 With myFT I’m able to closely follow the key topics that impact my daily work.
 The instant alerts, along with the FT’s range of email newsletters help me save time on research and I value it as a trusted source of information that provides a range of perspectives.Supply chain director, Nestlé Vietnam Ltd.

 Beyond being able to share FT analysis with colleagues, an FT Group Subscription provides Nestlé with a number of additional benefits.
 Will experienced one such perk first-hand when he was contacted by a FT customer success manager, offering to help him get the most out of the FT’s digital tools and content.

 “I’m sure every business manager feels they are time-poor and not utilising all the services and solutions they have available to them,” he says.
 “I’m always interested to hear what I could be doing better so it’s a great service to provide.”

 Through individual consultations or group sessions for teams and departments, the FT customer success team ensures that readers on group subscriptions are taking full advantage of their access.
 They partner with organisations such as Nestlé to help them meet their goals or expected outcomes through using the FT.

 An FT Group Subscription extracts the intelligence that’s relevant to your business and delivers it via the media and technologies that suit you best, saving you time and keeping you informed on what matters.

-For more information about how the Financial Times can help your organisation, contact one of our support team here.
+For more information about how the Financial Times can help your organisation, contact our team to discuss your requirments further.